USS Simon Bolivar

-USS Simon Bolivar (SSBN-641), a fleet ballistic missile submarine, was the only ship of the United States Navy to be named for Simón Bolívar (1783–1830), the Venezuelan hero of the independence movements of the former Spanish colonies in South America.
+USS Simon Bolivar (SSBN-641), a fleet ballistic missile submarine, was the only ship of the United States Navy to be named after Simón Bolívar (1783–1830), the Venezuelan soldier of the independence movements of the former Spanish colonies in South America.

 Construction and commissioning

 Simon Bolivars keel was laid down on 17 April 1963 by Newport News Shipbuilding of Newport News, Virginia.
 She was launched on 22 August 1964, sponsored by Nancy Milling (Aynesworth) Mann, wife of Assistant Secretary of State for Inter-American Affairs Thomas C. Mann, and commissioned on 29 October 1965 with Commander Charles H. Griffiths commanding the Blue Crew and Commander Charles A. Orem commanding the Gold Crew.